Fabio286/Fabio286/README.md

 ### Hi I'm Fabio Di Stasio 👋

 I'm a web developer, i love tech, the open source world and JavaScript 💛.
+My motto is: do things for the sake of making them, the rest will come by itself.

 - 🔭 I’m currently working on [Antares](https://github.com/Fabio286/antares), an SQL client created on top of Electron and Vue.
 - 💬 Ask me about JavaScript stack.